Air France KLM’s Flying Blue program should be interesting to U.S. frequent flyers for several reasons.

 A few things have made these awards less valuable than they used to be, though.

 - The award chart got more expensive.
 So half off is still more miles than before.

 - Promo awards aren’t even always half off anymore, they’re frequently now 25% off.
 Raise prices, then discount them a little bit, and you’re really looking at ‘regular price’

 - Promo awards tend to be available for fewer destinations, at least for business class.

-Indeed, the new promo awards list is out for August bookings and travel in October and November, and these become bookable tomorrow.
+Indeed, the new promo awards list is out for January bookings and travel in March and April, and these become bookable on Thursday.
 Here are the North America-Europe options.